Tutorials

 for region in colorset_regions:

-set_color_face(region.face, region.color)
+set_color_face(region, region.color)

-add_to_study_in_father(colorset_portion, region.face, region.name)
+add_to_study_in_father(colorset_portion, region, region.name)

-symmetry.
+S30 symmetry.
 Its regions are displayed according to the

-MATERIAL color map.
+MATERIAL colour map.

 Lastly, the surface geometry representation of the colorset portion is